 The reception culminated with a musical performance in the Ballroom by students from the Royal Welsh College of Music and Drama, of which The Prince of Wales is Patron.
 The performance included a new piece written for the anniversary by Welsh composer Paul Mealor, inspired by the legend of the Lady of Llyn y Fan, a mountain lake near The Prince of Wales’s Welsh home, Llwynywermod in Carmarthenshire.

 Today Duchess chose a very understated but elegant look.
-She was wearing an Victorian ice blue midi dress.
+She was wearing a Victorian ice blue midi dress.
 It has similarities with Duchess’ Beulah London Sabitri Dress and Alexander McQueen Dusty Pink Dress that Catherine wore at Pippa’s wedding in May 2017.
 Rebecca English on Twitter informed that the Dress is designed by a private dressmaker.

-Today’s dress has a high neckline with frayed detailing, a row of button at the front of the bodice, slightly puffed shoulders and cuffs and a pleated skirt.
+Today’s dress has a high neckline with frayed detailing, a row of a button at the front of the bodice, slightly puffed shoulders and cuffs and a pleated skirt.

-Duchess paired her look with a blush suede pumps.
+Duchess paired her look with blush suede pumps.
 MiddletonMaven on Twitter suggested that Duchess might be wearing Emmy London’s Blush Rebecca Pumps.
 I received confirmation from the label regarding it.
-The £425 pumps are described as, “A stylish pointed court shoe in a soft nude blush suede.
+The £425 pumps are described as, “A stylish pointed court shoe in soft nude blush suede.
 This style is perfect for creating a chic, effortless look.
 With a super straight heel that is flattering to your foot and leg, this new addition to the Emmy London collection is great for your workwear wardrobe but also looks fantastic paired with jeans.
 The blush kid suede is sublimely soft and is a great neutral tone to pair with a variety of colours”.

-Duchess finished her look of the day with UFO Diamond and Aquamarine Drop Earrings that she had since early days of her wedding.
+Duchess finished her look of the day with UFO Diamond and Aquamarine Drop Earrings that she had since the early days of her wedding.